 Conditions may be appropriate when some or all of the following factors are apparent (this list is not exhaustive):

 - no evidence of harmful deep-seated personality or attitudinal problems

-- identifiable areas of the nurse or midwife’s practice in need of assessment and/or retraining
+- identifiable areas of the nurse, midwife or nursing associate’s practice in need of assessment and/or retraining

 - no evidence of general incompetence